gregpalmr/alluxio-on-emr/README.md

      hive --database tpcds_alluxio_db -e "SELECT * FROM store_sales LIMIT 10;"

 ## Step 12.
-Query the TPC-DS data using the Presto query engine and Alluxio (Community and Enterprise Editions)
+Query the TPC-DS data using the Presto query engine and the Alluxio virtual file system end-point

 First, free any cached TPC-DS data in Alluxio: